software-development-project-1/project-template/README.md

 **2. Frontend:**

-The frontend component provides the user interface for interacting with the Quizzer application.
+The Frontend component provides the user interface for interacting with the Quizzer application.
 It communicates with the backend via API calls to display quizzes, questions, and user-related information.

    **Key features:**